Sunday, 16 December 2018

 At Vespers yesterday the antiphons from tomorrow's Lauds, Veniet Dominus etc, were sung with the psalms of Saturday.
 The Office hymn was Creator alme siderum.
-Being Advent the Suffrage was omitted but at Compline the Dominical preces were sung.
+After the collect of the Sunday commemorations were sung of the Octave Day of the Immaculate Conception and of St. Eusebius.
+At Compline the Dominical preces were omitted.

 At Mattins the invitatory is Prope est jam Dominus: Venite adoremus.
 This invitatory is now used until the 23rd of December inclusive.
 The Office hymn is Verbum supernum.
 In the first nocturn the antiphons Veniet ecce Rex etc are sung with the usual psalms for Sunday.
 The lessons are a continuation of Isaiah.
 In the second nocturn the antiphons Gaude et laetare etc are sung and the lessons are taken from St. Leo's sermon on the fast of the tenth month.
 In the third nocturn the antiphons Gabriel Angelus etc are sung and the homily is from St. Gregory on St. John's Gospel and the record of the Baptist.
 The Te Deum is omitted and in its place a ninth responsory, Docebit nos Dominus vias suas, is sung.

-At Lauds the antiphons Veniet Dominus etc are sung with the Sunday psalms.
+At Lauds the antiphons Veniet Dominus etc are sung with Pss.
+92, 99, 62, Benedicite & 148.
 The Office hymn is En clara vox.
-The Suffrage is omitted.
+After the collect of the Sunday a commemoration is sung of St. Eusebius.
+The Suffrage is omitted being Advent.
 At Prime the Dominical preces are sung.

 Mass is sung after Terce.
-The ministers wear dalmatic and tunicle.
+The ministers wear violet dalmatic and tunicle.
 The Gloria not sung.
-The second collect is Deus, qui de beatae, the third collect is Ecclesiae.
+The second collect is of St. Eusebius, the third collect is Deus, qui de beatae.
 The Creed is sung and the preface that of the Trinity.
 As the Gloria is not sung the dismissal is Benedicamus Domino sung by the deacon facing the altar.

-At Vespers the antiphons, Veniet Dominus etc, are sung with the Sunday psalms.
+At Vespers the antiphons, Veniet Dominus etc, are sung with Pss 109, 110, 111, 112 & 113.
 The Office hymn is Creator alme siderum.
-The antiphon on the Magnificat is O Sapientia which is sung doubled with the choir standing.
+After the collect of the Sunday a commemoration of St. Eusebius is sung.
 At Compline the Dominical preces are sung.

-In the 'liturgical books of 1962' the Dominical preces have been abolished.
+In the 'liturgical books of 1962' the Octave has been abolishes.
+The Dominical preces have been abolished.
 Mattins is stripped down to a single nocturn of three lessons.
 At Mass there is but a single collect and the dismissal is Ite, missa est.